-The PolySynth is a flexible and powerful synth engine featuring 48 note polyphony and capable of producing almost any sound you want.
+The PolySynth is a flexible and powerful synth engine featuring 48 note polyphony + a special mono mode, and capable of producing almost any sound you want.

 It is very similar to the MUX except that it can only use a selection of modules, the ones that are capable of doing polyphonic processing.

-Although very similar as the MUX, within a PolySynth not all types of modules can be used, only modules that are capable of doing polyphonic processing.
+Although very similar as MUX Modular, within a PolySynth not all types of modules can be used, only modules that are capable of doing polyphonic processing.